Ormeline/bank-tech-test/README.md

 To run all tests, you have to run jest in the terminal

 # Planning
 To create the banking tech test, I followed a structured approach.
 I identified the core functionalities required and created a user story for each feature.
-I then carefully thought about the classes, methods, names and how they would function following the single method design pattern.
+I then carefully thought about the classes, methods, names and how they would function following the Single Responsibility Principle (SRP).

 To structure the code, I separated each class into its own file and used separate test files.
 I followed a test-driven development approach to ensure code correctness.